Junior4144/Junior4144/README.md

 # Hi there 👋 I'm Gustavo Buenrostro

 # About Me:
-    -I am a third-year computer engineering student at the University of Houston, passionate about exploring the realms of coding, back-end infrastructure, and building robust applications.
+I am a third-year computer engineering student at the University of Houston, passionate about exploring the realms of coding, back-end infrastructure, and building robust applications.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/gustavo-jr-buenrostro/)